scizen9/SEDM-Docs/source/Quick.rst

     * 3 - poor         (major problems, A or B image missing, e.g.)
     * 4 - no object visible
     * NOTE: Only quality 1 and 2 will be uploaded to the marshal
+    * After quality is entered, enter your name as the reducer.

 .. figure:: PTF15drk_SEDM.png